nsagot/TA-Eventgen-Learning/doc/messagetrace.md

 A Message Trace log is represented in JSON format and consists of the following fields:

-- `FromIP`: The IP address of the message sender.
+- `FromIP`: The IP address of the sender server.
 - `Index`: An index or sequence number associated with the message.
+(Allways at 0)
 - `MessageId`: A unique identifier for the message.
 - `MessageTraceId`: A unique trace identifier to group related messages.
-- `Organization`: The name of the organization associated with the message.
+- `Organization`: The name of the organization associated with the monitored organization.
 - `Received`: The date and time when the message was received.
+- `Sent`: The date and time when the message was sent.
 - `RecipientAddress`: The email address of the message recipient.
 - `SenderAddress`: The email address of the message sender.
 - `Size`: The size of the message in bytes.
 - `Status`: The status of the message, e.g., "Delivered."
 - `Subject`: The subject of the message.
-- `ToIP`: The IP address of the message recipient.
+- `ToIP`: The IP address of the recipient server.

 ## Example MessageTrace